The student card

 The student's (other/alternate) Emergency contacts are displayed and highlighted on the right side.

 If the students Emergency contacts number is missing you are prompted with the words 'Number missing' to remind you to update.

-Previous lesson and Next lesson linked to the student are displayed on the right, with an option to select either button and be directed to the particular event's overview.
+Previous, current and next lesson/event linked to the student are displayed on the right, with an option to select either button and be directed to the particular event's overview.

 A variety of documents can be quickly downloaded by clicking on the Download / Print… button and selecting the appropriate option.